AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 - the {api:anychart.core.annotations.PlotController#fromJson}fromJson(){api} method is used for serialization the list of annotations.

-In the following code sample we use the custom functions sendAnnotationsToServer() and getAnnotationsFromServer(), which are supposed to
+In the following code sample we use the custom functions sendAnnotationsToServer() and getAnnotationsFromServer(), which are supposed to help with saving and loading the annotations.

 ```
 // save all annotations